Part of Custer Gallatin National Forest

 No garbage service; please bring garbage bags and pack out all trash and belongings.
 Do not leave food, oil, tea, coffee, or canned items in the cabin.

 Provided firewood is for indoor use only for indoor heating and cooking.
-Cabin users will bring or source firewood for outdoor use.
+Cabin users will bring or gather firewood for outdoor use.
+Provision of firewood is difficult at all times of year and impossible during the winter months.

 Don't Move Firewood: Prevent the spread of tree-killing pests by obtaining firewood near your destination and burning it on-site.
 For more information visit dontmovefirewood.org.